moneyforward/insdog/src/main/java/jp/co/moneyforward/autotest/framework/annotations/package-info.md

 This annotation specifies a name of an entity, typically a **Scene** providing method.
 In case, you don't give a `value` of it, the framework considers the name of the entity, i.e. a name of the method if it is a method, is the name of it.

-Note that only with the name, the **autotest** framework-core identifies an entity.
+Note that only with the name, the **InsDog** framework-core identifies an entity.
 Meaning that if you don't give this annotation, it simply doesn't recognize a method you create at all.

 **NOTE:** Currently, the framework doesn't do validations on your class at all.